-Any amount of money can be paid into the student’s account held within the system, money spent on food will be deducted and students can always check the balance by using the automatic revaluation terminal to see how much they have left.
+Any amount of money can be paid into the student’s account held within the system, money spent on food will be deducted.

 Pupils entitled to free school meals will, each day, be automatically allocated the free meal value of £2.40 onto their account.
-They may choose to “top-up” this value if they wish.
+You may choose to “top-up” this value if they wish.